DandyLyons/DandyLyons.github.io/content/en/posts/post-26/Am I Using Swift 5 or 6?.md

 <script src="https://gist.github.com/DandyLyons/56dc43d0b98befa670758490b43fff07.js"></script>

 ---
+## Acknowledgments
+Huge thank you to Xiaodi Wu for informing me that the default language mode is Swift 6 when using `// swift-tools-version:6.0`.
+This was a huge help in writing this post.
+(See this [forum post](https://forums.swift.org/t/crowd-source-swift-language-modes-in-various-environments/76102/6).)

 ## Recommended Reading
 - [Migrating to Swift 6 | Documentation](https://www.swift.org/migration/documentation/migrationguide)
   - [Enabling The Swift 6 Language Mode | Documentation](https://www.swift.org/migration/documentation/swift-6-concurrency-migration-guide/swift6mode)